Hi I’m Masina a Black-and-white Ruffed Lemur

 Females have a short pregnancy and usually give birth to 2–6 tiny babies, each weighing only 100 grams.
 These babies are covered in fur and are born with their eyes open.
 Unlike other lemurs, they cannot grasp, which means that the babies are unable to cling to their mother’s back.
 Instead, their mother will build a simple nest out of leaves, branches and fur for the babies to live in for 1–3 weeks.
 After that time has elapsed, she will carry them in her mouth and ‘park’ them in a tree while she searches nearby for food.

-The zoo is home to 6 black-and-white ruffed lemurs; Masina and Polo plus their 4 offspring; Maro, Telo, Andro and Alina.
+The zoo is home to 6 black-and-white ruffed lemurs; Masina and Polo plus their 6 offspring; Maro, Telo, Andro and Alina – plus 2 new, as yet unnamed babies.

 The zoo is part of a regional breeding program for the species.